pangers101/instagram-feed-thumbnailer/README.md

 * Generate thumbnails and save locally.
 * Currently console logs output (will soon integrate a proper logger).
 * Resets the expiry date of the FB access token to +60 days.
+* Updated version also exports into the WebP image format in addition to JPG.

 ## Installation & Usage